Beers with a Purpose: Creating the Shower Hour IPA and Laundry Club Kölsch

 We’re proud to introduce our two new recycled water beers: The Shower Hour IPA (ABV 6%) and the Laundry Club Kölsch (ABV 4.6%).

+These choices make it one of the most sustainability-forward IPAs you can buy without sacrificing flavor.
 Together, these beers aren’t just about great taste.
 They’re about starting conversations, reshaping perceptions, and showing just how far water innovation has come.

 Explaining that in a technical spec sheet doesn’t always land, especially for some that are not well versed in all things water.
 That’s where beer comes in.
 Sharing a pint is universal, approachable, and familiar.
 It creates space for real conversations about what water reuse looks like with something people are familiar with.
 When someone tastes a beer brewed with purified recycled water and says, “This tastes amazing,” or “I would have never known it was made with recycled water,” suddenly, the science becomes a lot more tangible.
 When we can shift perspective from negative to positive, it creates acceptance among a larger group of people.